Growth-oriented services for authors with vision.

 When I first converse with a client, I ask about their manuscript goals, concerns, and I request a copy of the first three chapters of the manuscript.
-This helps me determine if we’d be a good fit, and I use the sample to determine a rate and service for the work.
-I usually either include a small sample edit of the first 1-2 pages of the manuscript, or I provide a few lines of feedback that reflect the type of feedback I’d provide in a full edit.
-This gives the author a chance to see if our styles are in sync.
+This helps me determine if we’d be a good fit.
+We also get on a free 20-minute Discovery call which gives us a chance to see if we are in sync.

 What does a book coach do?

 I finished my first draft.
 Am I ready for an editor?

 You are definitely in a good place for book coaching!

 Writing a book is something huge to be proud of!
 Give yourself credit.
 Now, prepare yourself for the hard truth: writing draft one is only the beginning—actually, a fraction—of finishing a book ready to see the world.